 Any student who is allocated a parking space and acquires an Annual Vehicle Access Permit may park one car in College grounds.
-There is a \$300 vehicle access fee per semester.
-Permits and boom gate passes are issued at the beginning of the year and all items must be returned at the end of the year.
+There is a vehicle access fee to be paid each semester.
+Permits and boom gate passes are issued at the beginning of the year and must be returned at the end of the year.